cschroeter/cschroeter/README.md

 ### Hi there 👋

+Always wanted to travel back in time to try fighting a younger version of yourself?
+Software development is the career for you.
+We want you!
+See open positions here https://logmein.wd5.myworkdayjobs.com/LogMeInCareers

 <!--
 **cschroeter/cschroeter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.